trustline-inc/probity/README.md

 ### Internal Network

-The internal network is only accessible to the Linqto/Trustline developers and partners.

-The network chain ID `4294967295` and the native token is `LNQ`.

-> NOTE: Contracts have not been deployed to the local network.
+> NOTE: Contracts have not been deployed to the internal network.

 | Contract | Address |
 | -------- | ------- |